JHU-315/FinalProject/README.md

 ### Since this project is no longer active, to utilize for your own purposes please follow the following steps:
 1. Create a new db instance that runs on MySQL 5.7.
-2. Run the SQL scripts in the `Snapshot/` folder
+2. Run the SQL scripts in the `Snapshot/` folder.
+This folder contains all tables and their corresponding schema and data
 3. Run the views in the `Programs/Queries` folder
 4. Set up the Grafana connection your database instance